-Be it an important document, or a simple task or a usual message- emails are a daily part of one’s work life.
+Be it an important document, or a simple task- emails are a daily part of one’s work life.
 But instead of improving productivity, they only seem to hamper it.
 With constant pings and notifications getting in the way, the task at hand too suffers.
 For these reasons and more, the concept of achieving Inbox Zero is now introduced.

 What is Inbox Zero?

 The idea behind Inbox Zero came from Merlin Mann, a writer and productivity expert from San Francisco.
-According to Mann, inbox zero is not a reference to the number of messages in your inbox rather it’s a mindset of your email management solutions in terms of time and energy utilized.
+According to Mann, inbox zero is not a reference to the number of messages in your inbox.
+It’s a mindset of your email management solutions in terms of time and energy utilized.

-- A place for everything: Mann believes that “once you know where stuff goes it gets a lot easier to know where to put it.”
+Mann believes that “once you know where stuff goes it gets a lot easier to know where to put it”.
 Categorize your emails as a preset and convenient email management solution.
 Not only does it make your email management experience easier, but it also ensures that you find what you need exactly when you need it.
 Some ways to manage emails are –